grimmpp/home-assistant-eltako/docs/web-ui/readme.md

-# Web UI of the Eltako Integration
+# Web UI of the ELTAKO Integration

 The integration brings its own web ui (Home Assistant panel).
 It is part of the integration (folder [`custom_components/eltako/frontend`](../../custom_components/eltako/frontend)) &ndash; there is